Shallot

 Method

-Cool, dry, dark place in a mesh bag or ventilated container
+Cool, dark, well-ventilated location in mesh bag or open container

 Duration